 Which pet to choose?

 Are you smitten with kittens or fascinated by fish?
 Deciding on a pet is more than just picking your favorite animal—you have to make sure you are right for each other.
-Take a look at some of these pets and think about which might be right for you.
+Check out these pets, featured in the book Everything Pets by James Speres, and start thinking about which one might be right for you.

 Corn Snake